Murder?: The Vindictive Prosecutions of Nick Slatten

 Nick’s case is different because, backed into a corner of its own incompetence, the government lost the chance to try Nick for the lesser (but still unjustified) manslaughter charges brought against his teammates—charges that were based on the theory that anyone who fired during the firefight committed the crime of aiding and abetting the admitted wrongdoer/government cooperator who shot into the crowd without identifying threats.
-However, the government ultimately could not prosecute Nick under its long-held theory of the case because, many years earlier, a prior trial team dropped Nick from the case after acknowledging that the evidence against Nick for those lesser charges was “weak.”
+However, the government ultimately could not prosecute Nick under its long-held theory of the case because, many years earlier, a prior trial team had dropped Nick from the case after acknowledging that the evidence against Nick for those lesser charges was “weak.”
 The applicable statute of limitations ran while Nick was out of the case, but a new trial team formed under Obama’s administration sought to put Nick back in the manslaughter case.
 The trial judge ruled that the government could prosecute Nick even though the statute of limitations had expired, but Nick secured a last-minute, emergency ruling by a higher court requiring his dismissal from the case.
 Rather than accept defeat, with no change in the evidence, just a month prior to the June 2014 trial, the government vindictively charged Nick with first-degree premeditated murder, the only charge that does not carry a statute of limitations.
 Regarding the government’s behavior, the esteemed non-profit, non-partisan National Association of Criminal Defense Lawyers has stated, “A more textbook case of vindictive prosecution can scarcely be imagined.”

 At trial, the insanity continued.
 The government presented no evidence that Nick killed the driver (because he didn’t).
-Then, crazily enough, the government’s own star witness even testified that he (i.e., the star witness) believed he fired the first shots through the Kia’s window after he saw another turret gunner (NOT Nick) shooting at the Kia.
-Physical evidence (bullet fragments) pulled from the Kia’s steering wheel (that did not match Nick’s weapon) backed up the star witness’s testimony that someone besides Nick killed the driver (the star witness also testified that Nick suppressed an active shooter rather than the Kia's driver).
+The government’s own cooperator even testified that he (the cooperator) believed he fired the first shots through the Kia’s window after he saw another turret gunner (Paul Slough) shooting at the Kia.
+Physical evidence (bullet fragments) pulled from the Kia’s steering wheel (that did not match Nick’s weapon) backed up the cooperator’s testimony that someone besides Nick killed the driver.
+And the cooperator also testified that Nick suppressed an active shooter rather than the Kia's driver.
 Yet, somehow, the trial judge refused to grant Nick the judgment of acquittal required by law, and the civilian jury—apparently swallowing the “unprovoked massacre” theory of the case the government itself has since stepped back from by acknowledging during the appellate process that the ENEMY fired first—convicted Nick.
 He was then sentenced to life in federal prison.

 But, the rights violations in Nick’s case get even more appalling than this.
-During the appeal, it became clear that, since day one, the government has had statements (including statements under oath) from one of Nick’s codefendants that conclusively prove Nick did not kill the driver of the Kia because Paul shot and killed the driver in self-defense, when the driver failed to stop his vehicle despite numerous warnings.
-These statements were hidden from Nick’s jury because they could not be introduced in his codefendant’s trial, and, in violation of Nick’s right to due process, the trial judge wrongly refused to sever Nick’s case for a separate trial so Nick’s jury could hear the proof of his innocence.
+During the appeal, it became clear that, since day one, the government has had statements (including statements under oath) from one of Nick’s codefendants (Paul Slough) that conclusively prove Nick did not kill the driver of the Kia because Paul shot and killed the driver in self-defense, when the driver failed to stop his vehicle despite numerous warnings.
+These statements were hidden from Nick’s jury because they could not be introduced in Paul’s trial, and, in violation of Nick’s right to due process, the trial judge wrongly refused to sever Nick’s case for a separate trial so Nick’s jury could hear the proof of his innocence.
 In 2017, the D.C.
 Circuit Court of Appeals ruled that this denied Nick a fair trial and threw out Nick’s conviction.